momomolnar/SPSF_remove/README.md

 # SPSF_remove
-Accounting for the spectral PSF of Solar instruments is essential for the proper inferrence of the plasma properties determined from these data.
+Accounting for the finite spectral resolution of spectrographs is essential for the accurate determination of spectral properties derived from observations.

-with Convolutional neural networks.
+We propose a novel technique based on Convolutional neural networks (CNNs) to increase the effective spectral resolution of spectral observations.